FGerding/Huggett_replicate.jl/README.md

 ## Use the package

 The package exports all values needed to replicate the paper into the user's Environment, while the file Graphs.jl plots the two figures of the paper.
+In order to reproduce Figures 1 and 2 of the paper you should:

+1) Run the Huggett.jl file which loads all the values necessary for the replication and the necessary functions.
+2) Run the graph.jl file which gives Figures 1 and 2!

+## External documentation

 The online documentation can be found [here](https://FGerding.github.io/Huggett_replicate.jl/dev/)